 No child will be refused entry to the school as a result of their SEND.
-If it is felt that the school is unable to meet the needs of an applicant, this will be made clear to the parents and the local Authority, along with an recommendation that an alternative, more appropriate placement be found.
-In line with the Equalities Act 2010, we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision (see Admission policy)
+If it is felt that the school is unable to meet the needs of an applicant, this will be made clear to the parents and the local Authority, along with a recommendation that an alternative, more appropriate placement be found.
+In line with the Equalities Act 2010, Twyford CofE School will not discriminate against disabled children, and will take all reasonable steps to provide effective educational provision (see Admissions page of our website).